mkhorasani/Streamlit-Authenticator/README.md

 * You may implement the guest login widget using both Google and Microsoft OAuth2 handles.
 * To create the client id and client secret parameters for Google OAuth2 please refer to https://developers.google.com/identity/protocols/oauth2.
 * To create the client id, client secret, and tenant id parameters for Microsoft OAuth2 please refer to https://learn.microsoft.com/en-us/graph/auth-register-app-v2.
+* Once you have created the OAuth2 configuration parameters, add them to the configuration file as shown in step 3.
 * Please note that upon successful login, the guest user's name, email, and other information will be registered in the credentials dictionary and their re-authentication cookie will be saved automatically.

 ### 7. Authenticating users